ory-legacy/gitdeploy/README.md

 **IMPORTANT:** If you reboot the boot2docker-vm or the host you need to restart the container as well.
 You can get the container id by doing `docker ps -l` and start it by doing `docker start {id}` (replace {id} with id from `docker ps -l`).

+Next thing you need is a flynn cluster.
+First, install the [Flynn cli](https://github.com/flynn/flynn/tree/master/cli), second run `flynn install` in your console and follow the instructions.

-Almost done, now do in two separate terminals:
+Now you're almost done.
+Run in two separate terminals:

 ```
 $ go run main.go
 ```

+and

 ```
 $ cd app